Create index in MongoDB

 Wildcard ProjectionSupport unknown or arbitrary fields that match the specified projection in the index

-See the execution of execution in MongoDB compass:
+See the execution of execution in MongoDB Compass:

-• Now click on CREATE INDEX button.
+• Now, click on the CREATE INDEX button.

 We successfully created indexes in MongoDB Compass.
-The Indexes is used to improve the speed of search operations in the database because instead of searching the complete document, the search is conducted on the indexes that hold only a few fields.
+The Indexes are used to improve the speed of search operations in the database because instead of searching the complete document, the search is conducted on the indexes that hold only a few fields.

 Read: MongoDB sort by date

-When we create an index in MongoDB collection, query performance is improved because it stores the information in such a way that traversing becomes easier and efficient.
+When we create an index in a MongoDB collection, query performance is improved because it stores the information in such a way that traversing becomes easier and efficient.

 create_index([str1, direction], [str1, direction]……., optional)